|

 RP [suppress-counter-reset [page-ejection-policy]]

-Format a reference page, listing items accumulated within
+Format a reference list, listing items accumulated within

 RS/RF pairs.
 The reference counter is reset unless the